 And yet despite the haphazard application, I received an offer from Oxford University's Saïd Business school with a prestigious scholarship from the Saïd Foundation.
 That year I was elected Social Chair, named on the Dean's List and hired to a top high frequency trading firm.

 The fact is that my application could have been dramatically improved and accelerated with experienced help.
 Having a partner who was emotionally-invested to hold my hand on the rollercoaster would have been the best investment I could have made.

-Now I get my kicks from helping international applicants to avoid my mistakes.
+Now I get my kicks from helping determined applicants to avoid my mistakes as a full-time MBA admissions consultant.
 Together we maximise your chances of being accepted into a life-changing MBA program with a scholarship.

 This is how Sam Weeks Consulting was born.